fullyuni/titlebot/README.md

 - Use React or any other front end web framework for the web form (Vue, Angular, Ember, etc.)
 - Write the API server in scala or node.js
 - Make it look great.
 Styling with Bootstrap is preferred
+- Display a historical list of all urls entered by the user, along with their titles
+- Dockerize the application